 North Carolina Birding Trail

-The North Carolina Birding Trail completed its guide for Western North Carolina in the summer of 2009 with 105 sites approved for this region of the Trail.
-It includes 105 sites west of Interstate 77 approved for the mountain region of the North Carolina Birding Trail.
+The North Carolina Birding Trail's guide for Western North Carolina includes 100+ sites west of Interstate 77 approved for the mountain region.
 The guide is more than just a map and serves to link great bird watching sites and birders with communities, businesses, and other historical educational attractions.
 The NC Birding Trail is a partnership project to establish a driving trail linking great birding sites across the state.
-Six agencies and organizations are involved in the Birding Trail: NC Wildlife Resources Commission, NC State Parks, Audubon NC, US Fish & Wildlife Service, NC Sea Grant, and NC Cooperative Extension.
-The Trail is being implemented in three regional components: the coastal plain, piedmont, and mountains.
-I-95 is the border between the coastal plain and piedmont regions; I-77 is the border between the piedmont and mountain regions.
-The coastal plain portion of the Trail was completed in 2007.
-The piedmont portion of the Trail was completed in summer 2008.
-For more, go to the NC Birding Trail website.